dots logo Chapter 3 - Integumentary System

 4. Telogen effluvium

-30. What is the name of the pigment that gives skin its color?
+30. What is the name of the structures that produce sweat?

-31. What is the name of the condition where hair loss occurs in a specific pattern due to genetics?
+32. What is the name of the condition where hair falls out in circular patches due to an autoimmune disorder?

 1. Telogen effluvium